Colored-LIM: A Data-Driven Method for Studying Dynamical Systems with Temporally Correlated Stochasticity: Introduction

 Before moving to the next section, we briefly explain the convention of our notation.
 The vector is assumed to be a column vector without explicitly stated.
-For continuous-time stochastic processes, random variables and their statistics are denoted in bold, and so is the dynamical matrix for the notation consistency.
-When referring to a time-series, we mean a discrete-time sequence of vectors with an equal sampling interval represented by $\Delta t$, and we use the regular font to denote both the time-series and its statistics.
+For the theoretical development, quantities such as the system parameters, random variables, and their statistics, are denoted in bold.
+When referring to time-series observation data, we mean a discrete-time sequence of vectors with an equal sampling interval represented by $\Delta t$.
+We use the regular font for observation data and the model output.